simonhaenisch/prettier-plugin-organize-imports/readme.md

 The plugin will be loaded by Prettier automatically.
 No configuration needed.

-Note: Yarn 2 [does not yet support](https://github.com/prettier/prettier/issues/8474) automatic plugin discovery.
-[See the prettier documentation](https://prettier.io/docs/en/plugins.html) on plugins for alternatives to manually load them when using Yarn 2.
+_Note: Some package managers (e. g.
+[Yarn 2](https://github.com/prettier/prettier/issues/8474)) don't support automatic plugin discovery.
+Check the [Prettier documentation](https://prettier.io/docs/en/plugins.html) for alternatives to manually load plugins in that case._

 Files containing the substring `// organize-imports-ignore` or `// tslint:disable:ordered-imports` are skipped.

 ### Vue.js

-**TL;DR:** Make sure that you have `@volar/vue-typescript` installed.
+Make sure that you have the optional peer dependency `@volar/vue-typescript` installed.

 ```
 npm i --save-dev @volar/vue-typescript
 ```

-The `vue` parser of Prettier splits the SFC (single file component) into its blocks and then runs each block through their respective "child" parser, i.&nbsp;e. `typescript` for a `<script lang="ts">` block.
-This plugin would then preprocess the script content to organize the imports.
-However Prettier has a [bug](https://github.com/prettier/prettier/issues/11206) with the `preprocess` hook when called in a child parser, which causes broken code around comments and other things.
-Therefore some work was necessary to do the import organizing on the parent parser level already; this requires using a different language service that the above package provides.
-Hopefully Prettier will fix this bug soon so that this whole readme section and the extra code can be deleted and _it just works™️_ again 🤓

 ### Debug Logs